mcnemesis/auto_podcasts/README.md

 I currently known two Podcasts that are well behaved, and for which I don wanna miss a thing:

--- Sacred Dub
+-- Sacred Dub (All Esoteric Dub variants -- Bill Laswell)

--- Hard With Style
+-- Hard With Style (HardStyle)

+-- The Imaginarium Podcast (Melodic Dubstep)